 1,000 signatures reached

-To: Disney and NBC Universal
+To: NBC Universal

 For two years we, a group of Burmese migrant workers, worked long hours making Starbucks aprons and Disney, NBCUniversal and Tesco products and clothing in the Kanlayani factory in Thailand.
 We worked 12 hours a day, had only a day off each month, and all that was illegally paid out to us was $1 an hour.
 Thailand is cheap, but not that cheap.
 We decided to speak out in Sept 2019, and were punished.
 Starbucks cut orders causing the factory to close immediately, leaving us with nothing.
 Soon after the factory closed we were blacklisted for being troublemakers, so our pockets are empty and we can't look forward to a job in the near future.